nicolasbetancourtc/nicolasbetancourtc/README.md

 - 👋 Hi, I’m @nicolasbetancourtc
 - 🌱 I’m interested in aplied math including: convex and stochastic optimization, tensor algebra, statistics, machine learning.
-     I'm specially interested in aplications of math and programming to biology and conservation biology.
+     I'm specially interested in math and programming aplications to sustainability and conservation biology.
-- 💞️ I’m looking to collaborate on conservation projects or any aplication of math that can contribute to biology projects
 - 📫 How to reach me https://www.linkedin.com/in/nicolas-betancourt-cardona/

 <!---